That u-shaped piece of pipe under your sink is called a p-trap. They can get clogged which requires replacing or cleaning out the p-trap.

 What is a P-Trap

-It’s also clear so you can see if you’ve got missing rings or valuables that may have fell down the drain without tearing apart your plumbing.
+It’s also clear so you can see if you’ve got missing rings or valuables that may have fallen down the drain without tearing apart your plumbing.

-If you aren’t fortunate enough to have a Permaflow you have a few options to clear your p-trap or replace it.
+If you don’t have a Permaflow you have other options to clear your p-trap or replace it.

 Draino or liquid plumber can sometimes help dislodge a small blockage but a better option is to use a snake or something called a Zip-it.
 We don’t recommend using a plunger as that can push the blockage deeper into your plumbing.
 When you’ve exhausted these options you should check out the p-trap.

 In less than an hour, you can remove the trap, clean it, and re-install it.

 - Turn off the shut-off valves to water.